 Ursa Major or the Great Bear is a prominent constellation in the northern celestial hemisphere.
-It's the third largest constellation in the sky and contains a central feature of seven stars that undoubtedly form the best-known star pattern of all, the Plough or Big Dipper.
-The stars making up the Plough are Dubhe, Merak, Phecda, Megrez, Alioth, Mizar and Alkaid.
-The constellation was listed by Ptolemy as one his 48 constellations in his second century "Almagest" and remains today as one of the modern 88 constellations.
+It's the third largest constellation in the sky and contains a central feature of seven stars, known as the Plough or Big Dipper, which is one of the most recognisable patterns.
+It's made up of stars, Dubhe, Merak, Phecda, Megrez, Alioth, Mizar and Alkaid.
+Ursa Major was listed by Ptolemy as one his 48 constellations in his second century Almagest, and remains today as one of the modern 88 constellations.

-Ursa Major spans a vast swath of the northern sky covering almost 1280 square degrees in surface area.
-Of course the Plough pattern is its standout feature that has been referenced in drawings and writings since the dawn of civilisation.
+The constellation spans a vast swath of the northern sky, covering almost 1,280 square degrees in surface area.
+Of course, the Plough is its standout feature, which has been referenced in drawings and writings since the dawn of civilisation.
 In Europe, the pattern symbolised a wagon or chariot that was associated with King Arthur.
-In Roman mythology, Jupiter the King of the Gods lusted after a beautiful woman named Callisto who was transformed into a bear by his jealous wife, Juno.
-Arcas the son of Callisto almost shoots the bear but to avoid tragedy Jupiter also turns Arcas into a bear placing them both in the sky as Ursa Major and Ursa Minor.
-The Arabs viewed the grouping not as a bear but as a coffin and Ursa Major along with Orion and the Pleiades are star groupings that are mentioned in the Bible.
+In Roman mythology, Jupiter the King of the God's, lusted after a beautiful woman named Callisto, who was transformed into a bear by his jealous wife, Juno.
+Arcas the son of Callisto almost shoots the bear, but to avoid tragedy, Jupiter turns Arcas also into a bear, placing them both in the sky as Ursa Major and Ursa Minor.
+The Arabs viewed the grouping as a coffin and Ursa Major, along with Orion and the Pleiades, are mentioned in the Bible.

-Most of the stars of the Plough belong to a nearby stellar group known as the Ursa Major Moving Group or Collinder 285.
-All member stars are moving roughly in the same direction and at about 80 light-years distant, it's the nearest cluster like object to Earth.
-Of the seven stars of the Plough only Dubhe and Alkaid are not members.
+Most of the stars of the Plough belong to a nearby stellar group, known as the Ursa Major Moving Group or Collinder 285.
+All member stars are moving in roughly the same direction and at about 80 light-years distant, it's the nearest cluster like object to Earth.
+Of the seven stars, only Dubhe and Alkaid are not actual group members.

 The Plough asterism is a very useful guide for locating other stars.
-Two stars in the bowl Dubhe and Merak act as a pointer to Polaris (α UMi) the Pole star.
-An imaginary line extending from Megrez through Dubhe and onwards leads to first magnitude Capella (α Aur).
-The handle of the Plough points towards the brightest star in the northern section of the sky Arcturus (α Boo).
+Two stars in the bowl Dubhe and Merak act as a pointer to Polaris, the Pole star.
+An imaginary line extending from Megrez through Dubhe and onwards leads to first magnitude Capella.
+The handle of the Plough points towards the brightest star in the northern section of the sky Arcturus.

-Ursa Major is circumpolar from many Northern Hemisphere locations and best seen during the months of March, April and May when highest in the sky.
+Ursa Major is circumpolar from many Northern Hemisphere locations and is best seen during the months of March, April and May.

 Bright Star, Variable Star